 Quorum at general meetings

-For a general meeting to be held, at least [2/other] members (a quorum) must be present (in person, by proxy or by representative) for the whole meeting.
+For a general meeting to be held, at least [2/other] 40% members (a quorum) must be present for the whole meeting.
 When determining whether a quorum is present, a person may only be counted once (even if that person is a representative or proxy of more than one member).

 No business may be conducted at a general meeting if a quorum is not present.